World Health Organisation Collaborating Centre for Midwifery Development

-The Cardiff University WHO Collaborating Centre works with the WHO European Regional Office in Copenhagen, Denmark on their 'Human Resources for Health' programme.
-A key objective of the programme is to strengthen the nursing and midwifery workforce across Europe and thus maximise their potential to contribute to the Health 2020 agenda, at a national, regional and global levels.
+Our WHO Collaborating Centre works with the WHO European Regional Office in Copenhagen, Denmark on their 'Human Resources for Health' programme.
+A key objective of the programme is to strengthen the nursing and midwifery workforce across Europe and thus maximise their potential to contribute to the Health 2020 agenda, at national, regional and global levels.

 Midwifery across Europe varies widely in terms of educational preparation, professional regulation, and scope of practice.
 In our Collaborating Centre we share skills and good practice with others, so that together we can improve the care that women and their newborns receive.

 The WHO Collaborating Centre for Midwifery Development provides technical advice, consultancy, evidence generation and dissemination in order to contribute to scaling up and transforming midwifery education across the WHO Europe region.

 - support WHO by generating the evidence base relating to midwifery education and practice